 Engineering Responsibility in Science, Technology & Innovation

 The Technical University of Munich has committed itself to promoting responsible research and innovation.
-The MCTS is a central partner and driver within this strategy.
+The STS Department is a central partner and driver within this strategy.
 To do so, we bring together scientific, policy, economic and societal partners within research and teaching.
 For us, ‘responsible research and innovation’ means to make the consideration of societal aspects and implications an integral component of scientific and technological practice.
 Given the importance of research and innovation for contemporary societies, it becomes more and more vital to shape our technological futures in an open, responsible, and democratic way.

 “When researchers and engineers develop new solutions and technologies, they also change our world… this, at the end, also entails large societal responsibility“

 Frank Walter Steinmeier, President of Germany, April 12, 2018